smatechnologies/ibm-i-agent-docs/docs/operations/automation.md

 The second message ID that is frequently appended to the OpCon job completion code is an IBM i system message that the IBM i Agent has been able to retrieve from information about the job failure.
 Its format would typically be CPF0000, where the zeros are replaced by some digits and/or characters (A-E).
 Since these message may vary widely, detailed information about the messages can be obtained first by viewing the primary message text that is stored in the OpCon Job Detailed Information (refer to next topic), and then, if necessary, by viewing the secondary message text using the IBM i DSPMSGD command (as above, except that the message file is usually QSYS/QCPFMSG).

-Before connecting to an IBM i console to view message details, problems may be solved by using the following additional tools that are available from the OpConUser Interfaceuser interface.
+Before connecting to an IBM i console to view message details, problems may be solved by using the following additional tools that are available from the OpCon User Interface user interface.

 ### OpCon Job Detailed Information